PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 ![](img/ClockSync/2.png)

-Here you can see that after 3 minutes without an update, the server clock has started to run fast on the client-application compared with the game running in the editor.
+Here, you can see that after 3 minutes without an update, the server clock has started to run fast on the client-application compared with the game running in the editor.
 The difference is only 28 milliseconds, but this all adds up over time.

 ## Game Over Countdown